 She is a manipulative genius

 When we are introduced to Artemisia, she is described by Queen Gorgo as someone who’s “deadliness is only matched by her beauty”.
 That becomes pretty clear as the tall, dark haired figure with the deep set blue eyes strolls across the screen in a full length, fringed body armor and then proceeds to “whisper the seed of madness” into Xerxes’s ear.

 Inspiring naval commander

 Artemisia is by far the sexiest thing in a movie filled with hundreds of half naked men.
-Her piercing glare, the ferocity with which she delivers her killing blow, is R rated erotic.
-The violent sex scene between her and her Athenian rival Themistocles?
-Porn, baby.
-Straight.
-Up.
-Porn.
-As she begins stripping of her low cut, golden hemmed gown, you begin to wonder how Themistocles is going to maintain his military professionalism in the face of such deadly flesh.
+Her piercing glare, the ferocity with which she delivers her killing blow, is R rated hot.
+The violent hook-up scene between her and her Athenian rival Themistocles?
+So hot.
+As she begins stripping off her low cut, golden hemmed gown, you begin to wonder how Themistocles is going to maintain his military professionalism in the face of such deadly flesh.
 Artemisia is all of our woman crush Wednesdays.

 She is Terrifying

-Despite the many scenes of Artemisia beheading her attackers, making out with severed heads, and even choking Themistocles in the midst of f***ing him, the most terrifying image we have of Artemisia is when she arrives, dirty faced in front of King Darius, clutching the corpse heads of two unknown Greeks.
+Despite the many scenes of Artemisia beheading her attackers, making out with severed heads, and even choking Themistocles in the midst of hooking up with him, the most terrifying image we have of Artemisia is when she arrives, dirty faced in front of King Darius, clutching the corpse heads of two unknown Greeks.

 She is a warrior